Posted: June 1, 2022

+Is volunteering on your bucket list for this year but you’re not sure how to fund your program?
 With flights, visa and program fees, it can be a daunting task to save enough money to cover the cost of your trip.
-That’s why we’ve put together some of our best fundraising ideas to help you meet your goal, even during COVID-19.
+That’s why we’ve put together some of our best fundraising ideas to help you meet your goal.

-When you fundraise for a volunteer program with us, you’ll be able to set up your own fundraising page, keep track of your progress, and tell the world about your story.
+When you fundraise for a volunteer program with us, you’ll be able to set up your own fundraising page, keep track of your progress and share your story with the world.